colpal/dataEng-container-tools/README.md

 * `default_secret_folder`: Variable containing the folder in which secrets are injected by default.
 Currently set to `'/vault/secrets/'`.

 ## Example:
-An example workflow might look something like this:
+An example workflow using the classes above might look something like this:
 ```
 from dataEng_container_tools.cla import command_line_arguments, command_line_argument_type
 from dataEng_container_tools.gcs import gcs_file_io